Plants require many different nutrients, but the main three are

-In general, nitrogen tends to promote stem and leaf growth, phosphorus root growth, and potash fruitfulness and ripening, but one can interact with another and may result in a lack of potash that is preventing the plant making proper use of the nitrogen available in the soil.
+Having said that; each nutrient can interact with another and this may result for example in a lack of potash preventing the plant /s in making proper use of the nitrogen available in the soil.

-You might find that your cause for concern is not that your plants are deficient of fertiliser/s, but that they are receiving insufficient moisture, and / or the soil structure is poor.
+You may also find that your cause for concern is not that your plants are deficient of fertiliser/s, but infact they are receiving insufficient moisture, and / or the soil structure is poor.

 Any combination of these can prevent plant roots finding the nutrient they need.